An international assignment is a career, learning & leadership accelerator. It step changes your understanding of how to be effective across cultures.

 A little over a decade ago, I made a decision that would change my life and those of my family.
-I decided to take on an international move.
+I decided to take on an international assignment.
 Once the initial adrenalin of making the decision subsided, I was plagued with doubt, second guessed my decision, made a million lists of pros and cons, researched like a crazed woman, and triple planned everything.
 The move itself … well, things didn’t go quite as planned.
 So, was it worth it?
 Absolutely!

 As I reflect on the years abroad and the amazingly brilliant, talented and diverse teams and leaders I had the opportunity to work with, I can say with absolute certainty, that I have grown because of it.